Motor burnout insurance

 Is motor burnout insurance worth it?

-Whether you want plain home insurance or want to delve into add-ons like motor burnout insurance, iSelect can help.
-Using our online comparison tool, you can quickly see how a selection of different policies measure up.
+If you want to help protect yourself (and your wallet) against the risk of your hardworking clothes dryer throwing in the towel in the middle of winter, additional motor burnout cover could be worth considering.
+Whether you want plain home insurance or want to delve into optional extras like motor burnout insurance, iSelect can help.
+Use our comparison tool to quickly see how a selection of different policies measure up.

 Get started on comparing home and contents today!